 The division's weekly schedule includes:

-- Monday — fellows' case discussion with an expert faculty or journal club*
+- Monday — Fellows' case discussion with an expert faculty member or clinical journal club*

-- Wednesday — Endocrine Grand Rounds and Internal Medicine Grand Rounds
+- Wednesday — Endocrine Grand Rounds (morning) and Internal Medicine Grand Rounds (noon)

 - Thursday — Core Curriculum Lecture Series